Curry's paradox: Informal proof

-Formal proof
+In formal logics

 Sentential logic

 The example in the previous section used unformalized, natural-language reasoning.
 Curry's paradox also occurs in some varieties of formal logic.
 In this context, it shows that if we assume there is a formal sentence (X → Y), where X itself is equivalent to (X → Y), then we can prove Y with a formal proof.
 One example of such a formal proof is as follows.
 For an explanation of the logic notation used in this section, refer to the list of logic symbols.